- Select an area that’s firm, level and well drained

 Leave your Sandstone Paving to set for at least 24 hours before walking on it – allow longer in wet weather.

 Prefer your Sandstone Paving to be installed by an expert?
-Click here to find your nearest Marshalls-accredited installer.
+Find your nearest Marshalls-accredited installer today.